JSheare/TGF_and_glow_search_program/README.md

 Note that if you are running the program on Windows you may need to replace 'python3' with 'python'.
 This command will open the program's graphical user interface.

-To start a search, enter the first date in your search range in the entry box labeled 'Date one'.
+To start a search, enter the first date in your search range in the entry box labeled 'Date One'.

 Next, enter the last date in your search range in the entry box labeled 'Date Two' (enter the same date as in the first box if you only want to search a single day).